Pitt football | Deep WR group returns, TEs seek better production

 In addition to Addison and Mack, Shocky Jacques-Louis returns.
 The senior started 16 games over the past two seasons and averaged 13.8 yards per reception during that stretch.

-Junior Jared Wayne has started seven games for the Panthers over the past two seasons.
-In 2020, he caught 21 balls for 326 yards and a touchdown.
+Junior Jared Wayne has started seven games for the Panthers over the last two seasons; in 2020, he caught 21 balls for 326 yards and a touchdown.

 If there’s one position where the Panthers have gotten little production in recent years, it’s at tight end.
 In 2019, Pickett had as many touchdown receptions as the entire tight end group.
 Last year, five tight ends combined for a total of 100 yards on 10 catches and one touchdown.